aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

  - It will take 20-30 minutes for the stack to complete.

-**2. Request access to the Titan Text Express model in Amazon Bedrock** - If you haven't previously requested access to the Titan Text Express foundation model in Amazon Bedrock, you will need to do that using the instructions at https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html
+**2. Request access to the Titan Text Express model in Amazon Bedrock** - If you haven't previously requested access to the Titan Text Express foundation model in Amazon Bedrock, you will need to do that using the instructions [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html)

 **3. Create the SageMaker domain** – After the stack is complete, run the script ```create_sagemaker_domain.sh``` in the ```/sagemaker_studio``` folder of the code repository to create a SageMaker domain.
 CloudShell in the AWS console is a useful tool to run such a command.